Status and Distribution

 Finding the Moth

-Larva: found between spun leaves and shoots from April and June.
-The presence of a Syncopacma larva on this foodplant alone cannot be used to confirm identification as Syncopacma taeniolella will on occasions use Lotus pedunculatus.
+Larva: found between spun leaves and shoots from April to June.
+Syncopacma taeniolella will, on rare occasions, also use Lotus pedunculatus.

 Adult: can be swept from the foodplant, disturbed during the afternoon and will come readily to light.